 You don't really want that job, do you?

-Submitted by: Tale Spin Media
+Written by: Tale Spin Media Save to Instapaper

 BY Annelize van Rensburg director of Signium Africa (previously Talent Africa), a leading South Africa-based executive search and talent management company servicing sub-Saharan Africa.